 Syndicate 2488 operates a conservative investment strategy by establishing highly liquid, diversified, high quality portfolios managed by expert external managers.
-Detailed Chubb Group investment guidelines are established for each managed portfolio including Chubb customised benchmarks against which manager performance is measured.
+Detailed investment guidelines are established for each managed portfolio including Chubb customised benchmarks against which manager performance is measured.

 Syndicate 2488 maintains seven active investment grade fixed income portfolios, held in US dollars, sterling, Canadian dollars and euro.
 The syndicate also maintains a US dollar investment grade portfolio, a US dollar high yield portfolio, a private equity fund and an investment grade collateralised loan obligations portfolio in respect of the Funds in Syndicate.
-The syndicate FIS allocation did also include an equity portfolio which was liquidated in Q3 2022 as part of a strategic initiative, given the changing market conditions, with the proceeds re-allocated to the investment grade bond portfolio.

-The approximate currency split of the syndicate investment portfolios, including Funds in Syndicate, is US dollars 73%, Euros 9%, Canadian dollars 11%, Sterling 4% and Other currencies 3%.
+The approximate currency split of the syndicate investment portfolios, including Funds in Syndicate and deposits managed centrally by Lloyd's, is US dollars 75%, Canadian dollars 10%, Sterling 4%, Euros 8%, and Other currencies 3%.
 During the year the syndicate continued to maintain diversified actively managed portfolios with exposure to a broad range of sectors.
-No changes to the asset allocation policy were implemented during 2022.
+No changes to the asset allocation policy were implemented during 2023.